 The BSc International Business with Mandarin Chinese programme has a compulsory placement year with a business organisation.
 This begins after all Level 2 modules have been successfully completed.
-The dedicated Placement Office within the School facilitates students in sourcing and securing appropriate placements and provides appropriate support whilst the student is with the host organisation.
+The dedicated Careers and Work Placement Office within the School facilitates students in sourcing and securing appropriate placements and provides appropriate support whilst the student is with the host organisation.
 The purpose of this compulsory placement year is to allow the students to practice and finely hone their language skills while gaining experience of working in a business role.

 Details of assessments associated with this course are outlined below: